RevenueHunt/docs/docs/how-to-guides/change-checkout-settings.md

 # How to Change Checkout Settings on Your Results Page

-Adjusting the checkout settings in Shop Quiz: Product Recommendation Quiz allows you to choose whether your customers will proceed to the cart, checkout or the product page from the results page.
+Adjusting the checkout settings in RevenueHunt Product Recommendation Quiz allows you to choose whether your customers will proceed to the cart, checkout or the product page from the results page.
 Follow the instructions below to change your checkout settings:

 === "Shopify"